fabricematrat/ThreeCircles/README.md

-git branch // to check in which branch you are git status // to know which files you modified in the current branch git add ... // to add files to be committed git commit -m "Some usefule comments" //To commit locally your changes git pull // to fetch the latest changes from the remote repo git push // to send your committed changes to the remote repo
+git branch // to check in which branch you are git status // to know which files you modified in the current branch git add ... // to add files to be committed git commit -m "Some usefull comments" //To commit locally your changes git pull // to fetch the latest changes from the remote repo git push // to send your committed changes to the remote repo
 ```